 The two months after your baby is born represents a crucial window for your little one's health.
 During this time, your baby will largely be at home "cocooned in a bubble", where it is important that only healthy people come inside to contact your baby.
 Ask visitors to wash their hands when they come in, or use hand-sanitizer (our favorite is EO Natural Hand Sanitizer Gel), when entering the "baby bubble."
 Advise sick friends or relatives to wait on visiting until they are well.

-Once you are home from the hospital with your baby, you will need a decent amount of "stuff" to keep the ship sailing.
-If possible, purchase and organize the essentials before baby's birth so that you can focus on taking care of business upon discharge which is mainly broken down into a continuous cycle of feeding and changing baby, sleeping, and mom getting enough fluids and calories for breastmilk production.
+Once home from the hospital, you will need some "stuff" to keep the ship afloat.
+If possible, purchase and organize your essentials before your baby's birth so you can focus on the baby after discharge.
+Early days with your newborn are a continuous cycle of feeding and changing, sleeping, and mom getting enough fluids and calories for breastmilk production.

 0 to 8 Week Must-haves for Mom